Skip to main content

 3. Select the remove option

-4. For delete strategy: confirm the item is permanently removed from Polarion
+4. For delete: confirm the item is permanently removed from Polarion

-5. For status-based strategy: confirm the item disappears from the grid but still exists in Polarion with the configured status and resolution
+5. For rejected: confirm the item disappears from the grid and that its status and resolution match the configured values in Polarion

 You should now see the configured remove behavior when deleting risk items.
-With status-based removal, items are hidden from Risksheet but remain as work items in Polarion — you can find them using Polarion queries that include the rejected status, and restore them by changing the status back to an active state.
+With any non-delete strategy, items are hidden from Risksheet but remain as work items in Polarion — all data continues to live in Polarion and is subject to Polarion authorization and audit.
+You can find soft-removed items using Polarion queries that include the rejected status, and restore them by changing the status back to an active state.

 See Also